 Nor is the goodness of the Supreme Being less seen in the diversity than in the multitude of living creatures.
 Had he only made one species of animals, none of the rest would have enjoyed the happiness of existence.
 He has, therefore, specified in his creation every degree of life, every capacity of being.
-The whole chasm of pature, from a is filled up with diverse kinds of creatures, rising one over another by such a gentle and easy ascent, that the little transitions and deviations from one species to another are almost insensible.
-This intermediate space is so well husbanded and managed, that there is scarcely a degree of perception, which does not appear in some one part of the world of life.
-Now, if the scale of being rises, by such a regular progress, so high as man, we may, by a parity of reason, suppose that it still proceeds gradually through those beings, which are of a superior nature to him; leaving still, however. an infinite gap or chasm between the highest created being and the Power which produced him.
-In this system of being, there is no creature so wonderful in its nature, and which so much deserves our particular attention, as man, who fills up the middle space between the animal and intellectual nature-the visible and invisible world: so that he, who, in one respect, being associated with angels, may look upon a Being of infinite perfection as his father, and the highest order of spirits as his brethren, may, in another respect, say to corruption, "Thou art my father," and to the worm, "Thou art my mother and my esister."
+The whole chasm of nature, from a whether the filled up with diverse kinds of creatures, rising one over another by such a gentle and easy ascent, that the little transitions and deviations from one species to another are almost insensible.
+This intermediate space is so well husbanded and managed, that there is scarcely a degree of perception which does not appear in some one part of the world of Now, if the scale of being rises, by such life. a regular progress, so high as man, we may, by a parity of reason, suppose that it still proceeds gradually through those beings, which are of a superior nature to him; leaving still, however, an infinite gap or chase between the highest created being and the Power which produced him.
+In this system of being, there is no creature so wonderful in its nature, and which s. much deserves our particular attention, as man, who fills up the middle space between the animal and intellectual nature-the visible and invisib. world: so that he, who, in one respect, bei. associated with angels, may look upon a Beis. of infinite perfection as his father, and the high. order of spirits as his brethren, may, in anoth respect, say to corruption, "Thou art my father, and to the worm.
+"Thou art my mother and my сe,